 It’s true that cell phones and texting are a huge issue, especially among youth.
 In fact, the National Safety Council (NSC) has an “attributable risk estimate model” claiming cell phone use leads to 1.6 million crashes each year.
-They are convinced the cell phone use at the time of crash is significantly under reported via Police Fatality Analysis Reporting Systme (FARS).
+They have recently reported that cell phone-related crashes have increased for the third consecutive year and now account for 27 percent of all crashes.
 FARS reports that distracted driving accounts for 14% of the 6,296,000 total crashes in 2015.
 Only 1% of those crashes are attributed to cell phone use.
 Source: https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812381

 Regardless whether NSC or FARS data is accurate, there are still too many car crashes and fatalities caused by distracted driving.
 Accidents cased by distracted driving is a statistic that can be reduced, even eliminated.
 Implementing simple things like ensuring your focus is on the road and not your passenger.
 One of the most frequent causes of distracted driving is talking to a passenger.
 Others are daydreaming, eating, drinking, and smoking.
 Reaching for something in the car and adjusting car controls are also activities that result in accidents or near misses.
 I had an aunt who drove off a cliff trying to stop a lemon pie from sliding off the seat.
 Fortunately my aunt survived.
 The car and the lemon pie did not.